 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-In Colorado, the possession of an altered or fake driver’s license, or use of another person’s driver’s license is a misdemeanor traffic offense under CRS 42-2-136.
-Unlawful possession of a driver’s license can result in a fine.
+In Colorado, the possession of an altered or fake driver’s license, or use of another person’s driver’s license, is generally a class 2 misdemeanor under CRS 42-2-136.
+Unlawful possession of a driver’s license can result in up to 120 days in jail and/or up to $750 in fines.
 In this article, our Colorado criminal defense lawyers will address:

 Under C.R.S.
-42-2-136, the unlawful possession or use of a driver’s license is a class 2 misdemeanor traffic offense.
+42-2-136, the unlawful possession or use of a driver’s license is a crime.
 This applies to the use of a driver’s license, minor driver’s license, temporary driver’s license, and instruction permit.
 The unlawful use of a driver’s license in Colorado includes:

 There may be many reasons someone uses an unlawful license.
 This includes the use of a fake license to get a job as a delivery driver, or using another driver’s license to avoid using their real name.
 Many drivers under the age of 21 obtain a fraudulent license to try and purchase alcohol.
 However, the unlawful possession or use of a license can result in a traffic violation.
 Depending on how the license was used, it may also result in criminal penalties.